Securely connect MCU-powered devices from the silicon to the cloud

 Hardware-based root of trust

 Defence in depth

 Azure Sphere pricing

-Access the all-in-one solution at one low price, with no consumption fees.
+Access the all-in-one IoT device security solution at one low price, with no consumption fees.

 Start using Azure Sphere

-Explore quickstarts, how-to guides, tutorials, and API reference documentation.Explore now
+Explore quickstarts, how-to guides, tutorials and API reference documentation.Explore the documentation

 IoT tech community blog

-Check out the latest features, demos, and technical updates.See what’s new
+Take a look at the latest features, demos and technical updates.See what’s new

-Watch live-streamed events about how to build IoT solutions, and learn more about IoT scenarios like intelligent edge, DevOps, and asset tracking.Start watching
+Watch live-streamed events about how to build IoT solutions, and learn more about IoT scenarios such as intelligent edge, DevOps and asset tracking.Start watching